 Writing blog posts that help your audience and showcase your expertise takes time and effort.
 If you want to grow your audience through blogging, you don’t want to waste your time writing blog posts that don’t generate traffic, or worse – don’t get read.

-But here’s the good news: There are a few simple steps you can take to write blogs that your audience actually wants to read.
+But here’s the good news: There are three simple steps you can take to write blogs that your audience actually wants to read.

 The most important part of your blog post is your title.
 If you don’t grab your reader’s attention with the title and get them to actually read the post, nothing you put inside the post matters.
 It doesn’t matter how great and helpful your content is.
 It doesn’t matter what offers or affiliate links you have in your post and it doesn’t matter who sponsored you to write it.
 If you can’t get them to read it, the blog post doesn’t do you much good.